CESNET/cesnet_service_path_plugin/README.md

 5. **Library version mismatch**: If you encounter errors about missing libraries, check that library package names match your OS version (e.g., `libgdal34` vs `libgdal32`)
 6. **Financial info not visible**: Check user permissions for `view_segmentfinancialinfo`
 7. **Currency not appearing**: Verify plugin configuration in `configuration/plugins.py`
+8. **Topology not rendering**: Check browser console for Cytoscape.js CDN errors (new in 5.2.1)
+9. **Commitment end date not showing**: Ensure segment has both install date and commitment period defined (new in 5.2.1)

 ### Debug Mode